The year the music might die: British clubs face closure

 One of those is Marshall and White's south London venue group, The Sound Lounge.

-The government announced that indoor and socially-distanced live music could resume on Saturday.
-But this doesn't mean that the live music scene will be immediately restored.
+The British government announced that indoor and socially-distanced live music could resume on Saturday.
+But this doesn't mean that the country's vibrant live music scene will be immediately restored.

 “The truth is that actually only 11% of venues will be able to open in a financially viable manner,” said Mark Davyd, founder and CEO of the Music Venue Trust.